zoracon/rust-practice/xapk-extractor/README.md

 ## Usage

-XAPK files in given directory, will extract the XAPK into it's own directory, and install them using the `adb` command.
-Ensure that your device is connected and `adb` is set up correctly.
+Takes XAPK file in given input, will extract the XAPK into it's own directory, and install them using the `adb` command.
+Ensure that your device is connected and `adb` is set up correctly with `adb devices` check.

 ## Requirements
 - Rust (latest)
 - ADB (Android Debug Bridge) installed and configured
-[TODO]: Might add support to install for the user!

 ## Building the Project